christopher5106/christopher5106.github.io/_posts/2015-07-03-iPython-Jupyter-Spark-Notebook-and-Zeppelin-comparison-for-big-data-in-scala-and-python-for-spark-clusters.markdown

 You need a AWS account, with an EC2 key pair, and credentials with `AmazonEC2FullAccess` policy.

-*Note: Hadoop 2.6 does not include Hadoop-AWS package so sc.textfile() function in Spark does not work.
-We'll use Hadoop 2.4.*

 {% highlight bash %}
 #download last Spark version for Hadoop 2
 wget http://wwwftp.ciril.fr/pub/apache/spark/spark-1.4.0/spark-1.4.0-bin-hadoop2.4.tgz